English Church Architecture.

 This is a powerful piece of architecture, comprising the W. wall of the nave and the towers on either side.
-The great round-arched doorway into the nave(illustrated left), though very worn, is formed of seven moulded orders beneath a gable, bearing (from outside in) chevron on orders one, two, four and five, a roll on the third, and what might once have been beakhead on orders six and seven, together supported on jambs with attached circular shafts and chevron moulding alternately.
+The great round-arched doorway into the nave(illustrated below left), though very worn, is formed of seven moulded orders beneath a gable, bearing (from outside in) chevron on orders one, two, four and five, a roll on the third, and what might once have been beakhead on orders six and seven, together supported on jambs with attached circular shafts and chevron moulding alternately.
 The wall above the doorway is pierced by three stepped round-arched windows, with side shafts with scalloped capitals.
-The towers rise up in massive square section for the first stage in the case of the southwest tower and the first two stages in the case of the northwest tower, above which the two upper stages of the southwest tower are probably late fourteenth century Perpendicular work, still square in section but narrower, with two-light bell-openings with straightened reticulation units in their heads, and the third (bell) stage of the northwest tower is Early English and octagonal.
-Both towers communicate with the nave inside through Transitional pointed arches, and a third, similar arch, leads from the southwest tower into the aisle.
-(See the thumbnail, right, which was taken from the aisle.)
-The northwest tower now has a door in this position, opening into the grounds of Port Eliot.
+The towers on either side rise up in massive square section for the first stage in the case of the southwest tower and the first two stages in the case of the northwest tower, above which the two upper stages of the southwest tower are probably late fourteenth century Perpendicular work, still square in section but narrower, with two-light bell-openings with straightened reticulation units in their heads, and the third (bell-) stage of the northwest tower is Early English and octagonal.
+Both towers communicate with the nave inside through Transitional pointed arches, and a third, similar arch (shown below right) leads from the southwest tower into the aisle.
+(The northwest tower now has a door in this position, opening into the grounds of Port Eliot.)

-The four-light S. windows in the four western bays of the aisle(seen in the photograph at the top of the page) have been renewed externally but appear contemporary with the widening of this part of the aisle (i.e. early Perpendicular) inside and feature tracery which - described from west to east - is reticulated in the first, alternate with subreticulation and split "Y"s in the second, alternate with subreticulation, split "Y"s and subarcuation of the lights in pairs in the third, and alternate with subreticulation, subarcuation and a supertransom in the last: they seem almost to have been intended as a deliberate illustration of the possibilities of recent forms.
-Perhaps around the same time, a new E. window was inserted in the choir, for it appears to have been re-used in the chancel when the choir was shortened in 1539 (ibid).
-This is five-light and transomed, with cinquefoil-cusped lights above and below the transom, subarcuation of the outer lights in pairs, and strong mullions either side of the central light.
+The four-light S. windows in the four western bays of the aisle(seen in the photograph at the top of the page) have been renewed externally but appear contemporary with the widening of this part of the aisle (i.e. early Perpendicular) inside and feature tracery which - described from west to east - is reticulated in the first, alternate with subreticulation and split 'Y's in the second, alternate with subreticulation, split 'Y's and subarcuation of the lights in pairs in the third, and alternate with subreticulation, subarcuation and a supertransom in the last.
+(See the glossary for an explanation of the terms employed here.)
+Perhaps a new E. window was inserted in the choir around the same time, for it appears to have been re-used in the chancel when the choir was shortened in 1539 (ibid).
+This is five-light and transomed, with cinquefoil-cusped lights above and below the transom, subarcuation of the outer lights in pairs, and strong mullions either side of the central light (as illustrated, from the inside, above right).
 The shallow S. porch is open to the west and south, and communicates with the main body of the church through a door in the E. wall, leading down steps into the S. aisle; it has a barrel-vaulted ceiling divided into squares, each crossed by a pair of diagonal ribs.